How to Improve Social Intelligence & Improve Social Skills!

 9. You know when it’s appropriate to be serious and when it’s not.

 Socially intelligent people know when it’s appropriate to be serious and when it’s not.
-They understand that there are times to joke around and have fun but there are also times when it’s necessary to be more subdued.
+They understand that there are times to joke around and have fun.
+There are also times when it’s necessary to be more subdued.

 how to become more socially intelligent